Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 - On

-, also selectActivate basic flow
+step 6in theSetup Identity Pool, also selectActivate basic flow - Skip

-- Use action
+step 8 - 13inSetup Identity Pool - Use action

-input and specify ARN of AWS IAM role that was created
+role-arninput and specify ARN of AWS IAM role that was created

 - Provide